dictyBase/Migration/deployment/argoevents.md

 we have one event named `example`.
 You can easily add another by adding a new key under `data`, the same way that `example` is listed.

+Inside `data.hook`, the service needs to be mapped to the Ingress that was set up earlier in this documentation.
+It is preferred to name the `endpoint` based on the name of the repository you are connected to.
+Multiple subpaths can be defined under this endpoint.

 - Create a new yaml file (`github-event-source.yaml`).

 ```yaml